-Winona is a destination that is nestled on the Mississippi River and offers many options for family fun.
-You will find Garvin Heights, River Bluffs State Park, and the Basilica of St. Stanislaus Kostka in Winona.
+Winona is a destination nestled on the Mississippi River and offers many options for family fun.
+Garvin Heights, River Bluffs State Park, and the Basilica of St. Stanislaus Kostka are in Winona.

 Head to the Marine Art Museum to learn about the relationship between humans and water through visual arts experiences.
-The art museum has an extensive collection of paints and contemporary exhibits on display.
+The art museum has an extensive collection of paints and contemporary exhibits.

-You can also spend a relaxing day at Lake Park which is a beautiful city park surrounding Lake Winona.
-It is a five-mile-long trail that runs on the south side of the city and circles both areas of the lake.
+You can also relax at Lake Park, a beautiful city park surrounding Lake Winona.
+It is a five-mile-long trail that runs on the city’s south side and circles both areas of the lake.
 You will enjoy extraordinary views of the park and its neighborhoods.

-You can canoe, kayak, stand on the paddleboard as well as fish on Lake Winona.
-Winona is undoubtedly a complete family holiday destination that will take you closer to nature.
+You can canoe, kayak, stand on the paddleboard, and fish on Lake Winona.
+Winona is undoubtedly a peaceful family holiday destination that will take you closer to nature.
 It is also one of the most popular weekend getaway destinations for families especially given its easy commuting proximity to the Twin Cities.

 11. Bluefin Bay on Lake Superior

-Bluefin Bay is a great place for a family vacation, with its fun activities, kid-friendly vibe, and location on the shore of the world’s largest freshwater lake, Lake Superior.
+Bluefin Bay on Lake Superior is an excellent place for a family vacation, with its fun activities, kid-friendly vibe, and location on the shore of the world’s largest freshwater lake, Lake Superior.
 A vacation here can be easily combined with other destinations in the Northwoods of Minnesota for an even more fulfilling trip.